The Comix/Graphic Novel Shelf

 The Midwest Book Review is an organization of volunteers committed to promoting literacy, library usage, and small press publishing.
-We accept no funds from authors or publishers.
+We accept no funds from authors or publishers in order to avoid possible conflict of interest issues.
 Full permission is given to post any of these reviews on thematically appropriate websites, newsgroups, listserves, internet discussion groups, organizational newsletters, or to interested individuals.
 Please give the Midwest Book Review a credit line when doing so.

 The Midwest Book Review publishes the monthly book review magazines “California Bookwatch”, “Internet Bookwatch”, “Children’s Bookwatch”, “MBR Bookwatch”, “Reviewer’s Bookwatch”, and “Small Press Bookwatch”.
-All are available for free on the Midwest Book Review website at http://www.midwestbookreview.com
+All of these publications are archived and available for free on the Midwest Book Review website at http://www.midwestbookreview.com

 Anyone wanting to submit books for review consideration can send them

 Oregon, WI 53575-1129

 To submit reviews of any fiction or non-fiction books, audio CDs, or DVDs, email them to Frugalm…@aol.com (be sure to include the book title, author, publisher, publisher address, publisher website/phone number, 13-digit ISBN number, and list price).